How Does Accident Reconstruction Work?

 Interviews with Crash Victims

 Reconstruction experts will want to interview you and anyone else who was in the vehicle at the time of the crash.
-Interviews with crash victims help experts understand the moments leading up to the crash.
+Hence, interviews with crash victims help experts understand the moments leading up to the crash.
 If the victim can remember what happened during the vehicle impact, it can help the reconstruction process tremendously.
 Medical records might also play a role in reconstructing the accident scene based on the severity and types of injuries.

 Injured in a Car Crash?
 Call a Personal Injury Attorney Today